 But here I was, looking around at the crisis our life was becoming, with tears almost every night (not just from Sarah), with Chris and I both under stress at work, and all I could think of was, “Why is she like this?”

 It hurts to admit, and it hurts to think that I probably said those words TO Sarah when I was melting down myself.
 (I can’t be sure – but I’m positive I’ve said things equally as hurtful.)

 It hurts to admit that I would see young family friends of ours, students from our tae kwon do school or 4-H or our neighborhood who were doing things like getting black belts and making the honor roll and spending every weekend with friends, and I’d think I’ll never have that.
 Sarah will never have that.

 It hurts to admit that I was GLAD the first time Chris really lost it after one of Sarah’s meltdowns – because I finally wasn’t alone.

-It hurts to admit that when I left my full-time job of 13 years so that I could be home with Sarah more – even though God opened doors that brought me to a combination of jobs I truly love and that are a financial benefit to our family – I was too angry at “having” to do it to see it for the blessing that it has been.
+It hurts to admit that when I left my full-time job of 13 years so that I could be home with Sarah more – even though doors were opened that brought me to a combination of jobs I truly love and that are a financial benefit to our family – I was too angry at “having” to do it to see it for the opportunity that it has been.